Isha77agarwal/swo-redefined/docs/fellowship.md

 Fellowship are awarded over a particular period of the student's academic years called fellowship period.
 It starts with enrolling the student into the fellowship program and ends with presentation.

+The duration for which fellowship is paid for is called **Fellowship Duration**.
+It is from 21st of previous month to 20th of current month.

 The time period for which fellowship is granted is termed as **Fellowship Period.**

 There might be some time period when fellowships are not granted.
 This time period is called the **Fellowship Block Period**.
 Each student